 Once couples complete screening visits, the man will start using daily the contraceptive gel.
 The study contraceptive gel comes in a pump that provides a standard amount (about one teaspoon) with each use.
 The gel is applied to both shoulders.
-The gel contains segesterone acetate (Nestorone®), a synthetic progestin, which blocks natural testosterone production from the testes and reduces sperm production.
+It contains segesterone acetate (Nestorone®), a synthetic progestin, which blocks natural testosterone production from the testes and reduces sperm production.
 The gel also contains replacement testosterone to help maintain normal sex drive and erectile potency.

-The sperm count takes less than four months to be low enough to prevent pregnancy, but it can take up to six months.
-When the sperm count reaches a predetermined low value the couple will use the study contraceptive gel as their only form of birth control for 12 months.
+The sperm count usually takes less than four months to be low enough to prevent pregnancy, but it can take up to six months.
+When the sperm count reaches a predetermined low value, the couple will use the study contraceptive gel as their only form of birth control for 12 months.
 The man will have monthly checkups over the course of the trial, with sperm count testing and testosterone monitored at each visit.
 The female partner will have checkups every three months.

 After 12 months, the man will stop using the study contraceptive gel and will continue to be followed until his sperm count returns to the normal range, which typically takes about four months.

-Nestorone® has been tested and shown to be safe in over 3000 women and it has FDA approval as a female contraceptive.
-Nesterone has been tested in 287 men in four prior studies conducted at Los Angeles Biomedical Research Institute at Harbor - UCLA Medical Center and the University Of Washington School Of Medicine with no major safety concerns identified.
+Nestorone® has been tested and shown to be safe in over 3,000 women, and it has FDA approval as a female contraceptive.
+Nesterone has been tested in 287 men in four prior studies conducted at Los Angeles Biomedical Research Institute at Harbor-UCLA Medical Center and the University Of Washington School of Medicine with no major safety concerns identified.